emanonGarcia/craigs_clone/README.md

 # Craigslist Clone

 This is a simple clone of Craigslist using Django, and Bootstraps.
-Though on a much smaller scale this application showcases the core functionality of the full scale the American classified advertisements website.
+Though on a much smaller scale this application showcases the core functionality of the full scale American classified advertisements website.

 ### Prerequisites

+* [PostgreSQL](https://www.postgresql.org/download/) - An open source object-relational database system
+* [Postico](https://eggerapps.at/postico/) - A Modern PostgreSQL Client for OSX

 Python3